Notes on the Geography of Peninsular India: Puri

-The main road in Puri is phenomenally wide to accommodate the huge (nearly 50 feet high) temple carts that trundle along it annually.
+The main road in Puri is phenomenally wide to accommodate the huge (nearly 50 feet high) temple carts that annually trundle along it.
 (The English word "juggernaut" is a corruption of the name Jagannathat, or Universal Lord, and refers to the supposedly unstoppable movement of those carts in motion.)
-Jagannathat, or Universal Lord, is a local god who evoled during the 15th century from earlier forms.
+Jagannathat, or Universal Lord, is a local god who evolved during the 15th century from earlier forms.

 The police kiosk warns against cell phones and leather goods inside the temple.

 We just stepped off the main road and through a doorway to this courtyard with a stage at the far end.
 What is it?

 A room to the side reveals all: a school.

 English lessons.
 Or Oriya ones, depending on your perspective.